 The Office of Management and Budget

-OMB approval is necessary for surveys or usability tests that collect information from 10 or more respondents from the general public.
+OMB approval is necessary for surveys or user experience research that collects that collect information from 10 or more respondents from the general public.
 All publicly available online surveys require OMB approval.

 OMB approval is not required if surveys are conducted internally and all of the respondents are federal staff.
 However, OMB does not consider government contractors to be federal employees, so any survey that collects information from more than 10 contractors will also need OMB approval.